dcgerard/menbayes/README.md

 - `simf1gl()`: Simulate genotype likelihoods from an F1 population of tetraploids.

+Details of these methods may be found in Gerard et al. (2024).

 ## Installation

 You can install the development version of menbayes from